HopeMashal/Filmy-Final-Project/README.md

     - Create a new account using account name and email and password

   >  **Forgot Password Page**
-    - You can change your password using account name
+    - You can change your password using account email

   > **Film Page**
-    - Film Name
+    - Movie/Series Name
-    - Film Desc
+    - Movie/Series Desc
+    - Cast Lists
-    - Film Cover Picture
+    - Movie/Series Cover Picture
+    - Similar
+    - Advertisements for Movie/Series

   >  **Search Page**
-    - You can search to find movies
+    - You can search to find movie/series

   > **In general**
     - MongoDB